NouraMedhat28/MYTH-Workshop/README.md

 #### ------------------------------------------------------------------------------------------------------------------
 ## Day4
+#### In day4, I have implemented each part of the RISC-V step by step.
+The last lab was to implement a testbench to test the code.
 ### 1st Lab: Program Counter
 ![Program Counter](https://github.com/NouraMedhat28/MYTH-Workshop/assets/96621514/624e048c-1a36-4384-9955-8ea7a2bbe8bf)
 ### 2nd Lab: Instruction memory connected to the PC